It's Rush Limbaugh, the most listened to radio talk show in the country where we have more fun than a human being should be allowed to have.

 The fine is much less than this.

-The point is, the objective is to get people out of the private health insurance market.
+The point is, the objective is to get people out of the private health insurance market because Obama and the Democrats want to close that down.

-So if the cheapest health care plan three years from now for a family four or five is $20,000, and the fine, let's say is I'm going to take a stab in the dark because I don't know exactly, but the fine's nowhere near that the first couple of three years.
+So if the cheapest health care plan three years from now for a family four or five is $20,000, and the fine, let's say, is, I'm going to take a stab in the dark because I don't know exactly, but the fine's nowhere near that the first couple of three years.

-It's uh three thousand bucks, let's say.
+It's $3,000, let's say.

 I mean, it's a big, big difference, whatever the number is.

-I only need twenty thousand dollars for I'll pay the fine.
+I don't need $20,000 for, oh, I'll pay the fine.

 And then I'm covered.

-If I pay the fine, I need some emergency coverage, I'll go to the emergency room and it'll be subsidized, I'm taken care of.
+If I pay the fine, I need some emergency coverage.

 But then after a while, it's not too long, the fines are more expensive than the health insurance.